Irekanmi2003/widget_state_notifier/README.md

 Contributions and Feedback
 Contributions and feedback are welcome!
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on GitHub.
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on GitHub [https://github.com/Irekanmi2003/widget_state_notifier].